iddaramola/weather-app/README.md

 `cd weather-app`

 or, whatever you name the directory while cloning it.
+You need to first of all install the app's dependencies by running

+`npm install`

 Then start the local server by running

-`npm start`
+`npm start`,

-,once the local server is on, you can access the app at
+once the local server is on, you can access the app at

-`localhost:3000`
+`localhost:3000`,

-,and check weather information of cities around the world.
+and check weather information of cities around the world.